dzenthai/Transaction-Service/README.md

 4. **Access the Application**
    After starting the Docker containers, the application can be accessed at http://localhost:8080.

 5. **Database Initialization**
    The application will automatically create the necessary tables in the database upon startup.

-6. **Application Configuration**
+6. **Verify Application Functionality**
-   After installation, configure the application properties (e.g., application.properties or application.yml) to specify environment parameters such as database URL, tokens, etc.
+   After completing all the above steps, make sure that the application is working correctly!

 ---